-was in Havana he was asked tionary hosts, an orientation whether or not a counter-revolutionary press should be permit- The great French master recion."
-And aside from this, the fact of holding such a public plied no, that the Revolution congress would impart more should not tolerate a countervigor still to the correct affrmarevolutionary press.
-However, tion of Fidel that this is a true that the revolutionary press should not be too eulogistic, but Democracy since it is not govon the contrary practice severe erned by a classic army, nor by self-criticism.
+which they receive today listenwhether or not a counter-revoluing to the discourses of Fidel or tionary press should be permitreading the newspaper, "Revoluted. cion."
+And aside from this, the The great French master reolied no, that the Revolution fact of holding such a public congress would impart more should not tolerate a countervigor still to the correct affrmarevolutionary press.
+However, tion of Fidel that this is a true that the revolutionary press should not be too eulogistic, but Democracy since it is not govon the contrary practice severe erned by a classic army, nor by a parliament chosen in advance self-criticism.
 In the case of the Government among delegates of the rich, but (and not of its press, which we on the contrary, bearing in mind, will not touch on here), it ap- at every moment, the welfare of pears to us that the thought of the great majority.
 Sartre is also applicable.
 The people are with the Revo- The Revolution has been in lution.
 They will far from appears to us, (1) the eclipse of proleterian power a year and a half.
-In this vacillate on the issue that the Revolution should advance in all tion of coffee gone up? democracy in the Soviet Union and its time the economic and social failure to develop as yet in the People's structure has undergone profields.
-They have a blind faith in their leaders.
-But they also occupy itself with what they are found changes.
-The latifundio have the right to know, in a saying or doing in Washington [big landed estate] has been decategorical way, how this whole or in Miami.
+In this vacillate on the issue that the democracy in the Soviet Union and its time the economic and social Revolution should advance in all structure has undergone profields.
+They have a blind faith found changes.
+The latifundio [big landed estate] has been dehave the right to know, in a categorical way, how this whole or in Miami.
 It embodies the asstroyed.
-Investments have been ern Europe where any number of oppor- regulated.
-The export of profits, process is developing, within pirations of our people, interrestricted.
-Public instruction, and without. З.

-trade-union life, the judiciary, the press, reconstructed.
-Everything, in brief, or almost every thing, has undergone mutation.
-Are the people for or against hese changes?
-Evidently, for.
-They had been hoping for them many years.
-The revolutionary tivity, in the present circumleaders had been calling for stances?
-Isn't Cuba too menof the Cuban revolutionary leaders has them.
-For these, more than to aced by the forces of reaction caught the imagination of radical-minded get rid of Batista, they went to and imperalism to permit this workers, peasants and students.
-But only Bu 2.
+Investments have been regulated.
+The export of profits, process is developing, within restricted.
+Public instruction, and without. trade-union life, the judiciary, 3.\\ the press, reconstructed, Everything, in brief, or almost everything, has undergone mutation. with all that would have to be Are the people for or against borne with the displacement of hese changes?
+Evidently, for. leaders from their zones of ac-They had been hoping for them tivity, in the present circummany years.
+The revolutionary eaders had been calling for stances?
+Isn't Cuba too menthem.
+For these, more than to aced by the forces of reaction caught the imagination of radical-minded get rid of Batista, they went to and imperalism to permit this luxury?
+On the other hand, But projects and plans are to wouldn't the enemies of the 2.